PRESSING PAST PENTECOST: SIX

 Thus the several concepts of the seven aspects of redemption can be discovered in the messages to the angels of the seven churches of Asia.

 We have just discussed the four major types (symbols) of redemption, which are as follows:

-The remainder of our book consists of four areas of interpretation of the seven feasts of the Lord.
+The remainder of our book, The Feasts of the Lord, consists of four areas of interpretation of the seven feasts of the Lord.
 The four areas of interpretation are as follows:

 - The Person and work of the Lord Jesus Christ.